Interested in Pre-K...

 - Certified Birth Certificate

-Once you have completed your child's screening, you will be notified of your child's enrollment status via the email address that you provided.
+Once you have completed your child's screening, you will be notified of your child's enrollment status via letter.

 Kathy Keel- Early Childhood Special Education